opencast/opencast/docs/guides/developer/docs/modules/admin-ui/style/icons.md

 ## Icons

-The icon set is a carefully designed set that utilizes simplicity to convey a clear and concise user experience.
+The icon set is carefully designed for simplicity to convey a clear and concise user experience.
 Having a simple but effective icon set is crucial for ease of use within sophisticated software environments.

-Some icons are saved as pre-rendered images and can be found in the resource folder (.../src/main/webapp/img).
+Some icons are saved as pre-rendered images and can be found in the resource folder (`.../src/main/webapp/img`).
 Other icons are based on [Font Awesome](http://fontawesome.io/) which gives us scalable vector icons that can be customized by size, color, drop shadow, and anything that is provided by CSS.

 **Note:** Font Awesome contains over 630 icons, [the cheat sheet of icons](http://fontawesome.io/cheatsheet/) lists the icons and corresponding CSS class.